What is a Resume:

 Remember, that there is no harm if your accomplishments are over by the end of the first page.
 It is wise not to ramble.

 Pay attention to sentence constructions and grammar.
 Ensure that there is zero grammatical error in the document.

 Make an effort to find out the appropriate expressions and spellings.
 Here is where you make an impression.
 Be formal and polite in approach.

-Also be precise in your statements.
-Remember that your training and accomplishments must have credibility in form of a diploma or certificate.
+Also, be precise in your statements.
+Remember that your training and accomplishments must have credibility in the form of a diploma or certificate.

 12. Let your expertise speak:

 Your area of expertise should show through your resume.